Honeywell transmitter eyed possible cause of 787 fire

-WASHINGTON Investigators are looking at an emergency locator transmitter built by Honeywell International Inc (HON.N) as the possible cause of a fire on board a Boeing Co (BA.N) Dreamliner in London last week, according to a source familiar with the probe.
+WASHINGTON, July 15 Investigators are looking at an emergency locator transmitter built by Honeywell International Inc as the possible cause of a fire on board a Boeing Co Dreamliner in London last week, according to a source familiar with the probe.

 The transmitter uses a lithium manganese battery, said the source, who was not authorized to speak on the record.